Wintellect/MSLearn/Introduction to Git/includes/08-branching-and-merging.md

 	git push
 	```

-Performing a fast-forward merge because "master" has no changes wasn't strictly necessary in this case, but it's a good habit to get into.
+Performing a fast-forward merge because "master" has no changes wasn't strictly necessary in this case because Git would have done it anyway.
+Still, it's a good habit to get into.

+**Steven: Is this true?
+Would Git have performed a fast-forward merge anyway?
+And why is it a good habit to get into?**

 # Create a branch for Bob